NathanKr/bullmq-basics/README.md

 ```

 <h2>Usage</h2>
-use the scripts in the repo root
+use the scripts in the repo root to build and run the web server and worker

 <h3>Bullmq important operations</h3>